Fire Safety Law: Duties Under the Fire Safety Order and Fire Safety Act 2021

 Who Is Responsible for Enforcing Fire Safety Legislation?

-Local authorities will have a designated fire safety officer who is responsible for enforcing fire safety legislation on business premises.
+Other enforcing bodies may apply in specific settings, including local authorities for certain housing-related matters and the HSE for some construction-site premises.
 It should be noted that fire safety legislation on construction sites is enforced by the Health and Safety Executive (HSE).

 About the author(s)